 The Bouncer can be this in all but the very last levels.
 It does massive damage on the initial blast and lets loose mini-bombs that seek out remaining targets and explode for additional damage.
-Its only shortcoming is that it has a hard time hitting flying enemies, but anything on the ground is toast.
 The final boss can be killed in a couple minutes just by bombarding it with Bouncer bombs.

 The Shield Charger is a magnificent example of Magikarp Power.
 It's initially weak and almost useless, it protects you from damage and does minor damage to enemies you touch.
 Stick with it though and it becomes the Tesla Barrier, which shoots lightning to zap any enemy that gets close to you, and it does good damage with it too.
 It noticeably helps against the above mentioned Demonic Spider Y.E.T.I.